portfedh/portfedh/README.md

 I'm Pablo, a self taught developer from Mexico City currently working in finance!

-Im currently on my journey to become a full stack web developer.
+I'm currently on my journey to become a full stack web developer.

 Follow me on [Twitter](https://twitter.com/Portfedh)